 About me

-I am a lecturer at Adelaide University.
-Previously I worked at Université Paris Dauphine–PSL, and before that at the Queensland University of Technology in the Centre for Data Science and School of Mathematical Sciences.
+I am a lecturer in the School of Mathematical Sciences at Adelaide University.
+I previously worked at CEREMADE, Université Paris Dauphine–PSL; and the Centre for Data Science and School of Mathematical Sciences, Queensland University of Technology.

 My research involves designing computationally efficient (sometimes private) algorithms that learn from data with principled uncertainty quantification.